pythonexcels/pythonexcels.github.io/_posts/2009-09-10-Using-XLWT-to-Write-Spreadsheets-Without-Excel.md

 ## Installation

-For Python version 2.6 and later, you can install xlwt with the `pip` utility.
+For Python versions 2.6 and later, you can install xlwt with the `pip` utility.
 Open a Windows command window and run `pip install xlwt` as
 follows: